sedostheatre/sedos.co.uk/input/shows/2026-the-curious-incident-of-the-dog-in-the-night-time.md

 Any questions?
 Email [curious@sedos.co.uk](mailto:curious@sedos.co.uk)

-**AUDITIONS**

-Find out about [*The Curious Incident of the Dog in the Night-time* auditions](https://www.sedos.co.uk/events/curious-auditions) – the full audition notice has now been released and you can book a slot to audition.

 **The Curious Incident of the Dog in the Night-Time**\
 Adapted by Simon Stephens\
 Based on the Novel by Mark Haddon